CodeJoustHQ/main/README.md

 The following two tips can dramatically speed up build times and save you a lot of time when developing (a matter of minutes vs. seconds on each code change):

-**Tip 1**: the full server startup process can take some time, so if you are looking to test some quick frontend changes, you can start `./mvnw spring-boot:run` in one bash window and run `cd ./frontend && npm start` in another.
+**Tip 1**: The full server startup process can take some time, so if you are looking to test some quick frontend changes, you can start `./mvnw spring-boot:run` in one bash window and run `cd ./frontend && npm start` in another.
 You can then use [localhost:3000](http://localhost:3000) instead, and any changes to frontend files will